 However, when something comes up like an issue that may require enforcement or legal remedy, that’s when the owner is up a creek without an information paddle.
 Those partnerships the owner thought they had are gone as quickly as the last check they wrote to close out the construction project.

-As an owner you walk away with the keys at the end of your construction project shouldn’t you walk away with all the data from your project too?
+As an owner, you walk away with the keys at the end of your construction project; shouldn’t you walk away with all the data from your project too?

 No need to answer that question, I think we both know the answer already.